Hangar 18 (song): Sequel

 A sequel to "Hangar 18", called "Return to Hangar" was included on Megadeth's ninth album The World Needs a Hero.
 It tells the fictional story of the life-forms said to be contained in Hangar 18 coming back to life and killing those inside the building before escaping.

 Recognition

 "Hangar 18" was nominated for Best Metal Performance at the 34th Annual Grammy Awards.

-It won a Concrete Foundations Award for Top Radio Cut at the 1991 Foundations Forum.
+The song won a Concrete Foundations Award for Top Radio Cut at the 1991 Foundations Forum.